galaxyproject/galaxy-hub/content/community/governance/gcb/index.md

 * SIGs must maintain a page on the Hub with at least:
     * A description of the focus and purposes of the SIG.
     * A clear explanation of how individuals can join and maintain membership.
-    * Details of access to the SIG’s communication channels
+    * Details of access to the SIG’s communication channels.
-    * A description of roadmap related processes for gathering input from members
+    * A description of roadmap-related processes for gathering input from members.
 * SIGs are required to provide the current contact/email address for the nominated GCB representative, and to manage membership and internal communication for itself.
 * SIGs are expected to use at least one public Matrix channel under the Galaxy Matrix space.

 ### Creating a new SIG

 We encourage everyone with interest in Galaxy to join a SIG, a WG or create their own SIG.
 The Galaxy Project Management Office (PMO) is the first point of contact for anyone wanting to form a new SIG.
-To illustrate the scope of SIGs see the community page on the Galaxy hub and the following examples:
+To illustrate the scope of SIGs, see the community page on the Galaxy Community Hub and the following examples:

 * Microbial (People interested in Microbial research, tool, workflow and training development)
 * Industry Forum (a forum for people to exchange needs and experiences with Galaxy in Industry settings)